datalakehouse/docs/docs/products/m3db/concepts/scaling-m3.rst

 Number of files
 '''''''''''''''

-There is a limit to the number of files that each DLH M3DB node can support.
+There is a limit to the number of files that each datalakehouse M3DB node can support.
 The number of files increases with the number of :ref:`block shards <Terminology Shard>` that your namespace configuration requires.
 To increase the number of total blocks available, we recommend increasing the number of nodes in your setup.

 CPU usage
 ---------